menu

 Kenton is a very small town located in the state of Tennessee.
 With a population of 1,250 people and just one neighborhood, Kenton is the 270th largest community in Tennessee.

-Because occupations involving physical labor dominate the local economy, Kenton is generally considered to be a blue-collar town.
-39.24% of the Kenton workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Kenton, you'll notice that it is more blue-collar than most other communities in America.
+39.24% of Kenton’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Kenton is a town of sales and office workers, service providers, and production and manufacturing workers.
 There are especially a lot of people living in Kenton who work in sales jobs (12.07%), maintenance occupations (12.07%), and office and administrative support (11.87%).

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Kenton has relatively fewer families with younger children, and/or college students.
 Combined, this makes Kenton a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.